mdshahjalal5/starter-taiwlindV4-daisyui/README.md

 - **Username:** sj
 - **Created On:** 17/05/2025 10:57 পূর্বাহ্ণ শনি GMT+6
 - **Location:** Sharifpur, Gazipur, Dhaka

-f you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 # ☕ Espresso Emporium – Starter Project